fu5ha/luluu/software/README.md

 LuLuu's software stack is based on the Rust embedded and rp2040 tooling.

+The firmware is split into a couple of crates housed in the root Cargo workspace.
+We provide our own "board support crate", [`luluu-bsp`](./luluu-bsp), and leverage that crate in the actual firmware, contained in the [`luluu`](./luluu) folder.

 TODO.
 Using Rust embedded crates:

 - `embedded-hal` (`rp2040-hal`)